 So outside of a quieter and less environmentally damaging process than flame cremation the public will see no real difference to the funeral service process or the returning of ash.

 The actual term Resomation was thoughtfully chosen using “Resoma” which is a Greek/Latin derivation for “rebirth of the human body” ie resolving the body back to the basic organic components and its rapid and beneficial return to our eco-system to be re-used as nature had designed.
 Our bodies only borrow those finite organic/inorganic building blocks during our life and we need to eventually return them.
-This happens with Resomation as with natural burial.
-They are effectively lost /destroyed with flame cremation as well as adding to greenhouse gasses and climate change.
+This happens with water cremation as with natural burial.

 The key differences are in reducing the ever increasing negative impact on our fragile environment…